phalpern/WG21-halpern/vector-execution-models.md

 Upon encountering a _lockstep barrier_, execution of an active lane blocks until all other active lanes have reached the same barrier.
 Put another way, all of the active lanes within a gang synchronize such that they all have the same program counter at the same time.
+Since the scope of a lockstep barrier is a single gang, it is incumbent on any language specification of lockstep barriers to define the gang width (i.e., VL).

 A step following a lockstep barrier may depend on all lanes having completed all steps preceding the barrier.
 For VL greater than one, iterations of a vector